francksefu/school_library_oop/README.md

--[x] Use 'def ...' syntax to create a function
+-[x] Use 'def ...end' syntax to create a function
 -[x] Use 'puts ...'
 To insert an output
--[x] Use 'class ...'
-To create class
+-[x] Use 'class ...end' To create class

 <p align="right">(<a href="#readme-top">back to top</a>)</p>